 The ECOG-ACRIN Cancer Research Group is a multidisciplinary, membership-based scientific organization that designs and conducts biomarker-driven cancer research involving adults who have or are at risk of developing cancer.
 The Group is dedicated to its stated purpose, which is to achieve research advances in all aspects of cancer care and thereby reduce the burden of cancer and improve the quality of life and survival in patients with cancer.

-ECOG-ACRIN consists of a headquarters location in Philadelphia, Pa., and several fully staffed centers and offices, all of which oversee the governance, operations, membership, and scientific programs of the Group.
-These include two biostatistics and data management centers located at the Dana-Farber Cancer Institute, Boston, Ma., and Brown University, Providence, R.I., and an operations office in Boston, Ma.
+ECOG-ACRIN consists of a headquarters location in Philadelphia and several fully staffed centers and offices.
+Together, personnel at these facilities oversee the governance, operations, membership, and scientific programs of the Group.

 The Group was formed in May 2012 by a merger that combined the complementary strengths of the Eastern Cooperative Oncology Group (ECOG) in cancer therapy and the American College of Radiology Imaging Network (ACRIN) in cancer imaging.
 ECOG and ACRIN were two highly respected National Cancer Institute-sponsored cancer cooperative groups.
 ECOG’s large-scale cancer treatment clinical trials changed the standard of care in numerous types of cancer and helped to individualize cancer therapy.
 ACRIN’s clinical trials encompassed the full range of medical imaging research, including the investigation of surveillance strategies in high-risk populations, imaging biomarkers in early phase trials, prevention approaches in landmark cancer screening trials, and methodologies in comparative-effectiveness research.